◆ Other calculators: File sizes — Time ◆

 I tuned this estimator by encoding various 1080p24 video fragments at a quality where I couldn't see any image degradation in the result without rigorously comparing to the source material.
 The estimates deliver in my opinion a “good enough” quality on average if the goal is to stay close to the source material.

 The main purpose of this tool is to check whether the bitrate you're going to use is reasonable.
 If you encode a film with an actual video bitrate more than twice what this estimate gives, you're probably wasting disk space unless you are adamant on preserving film grain.
 If your bitrate is considerably lower than this estimate, the quality of the encoding will probably be bad.
 How bad, depends on both the codec and the content of the video.
-The less detail, movement, and noise there is in the image, the easier it is to encode.
+The less detail, movement, and noise in the image, the easier it is to encode.
 For instance computer animations with very clean images and generally static backgrounds (like the Toy Story series) can fit in a surprisingly low bitrate without obvious quality loss.
 As for the codec: H.264 and similar modern codecs are very capable at gracefully degrading the image, therefore even if you go far below what this calculator suggests, it may still look OK on its own.
 Compared to the original or a higher bitrate encoding however, it will look obviously washed-out if bitrate is too low.

 Bitrate requirements also tend to become less strict for higher-resolution video.
 This calculator does not take this fact into account, therefore you may consider the estimate the more conservative the larger your video frame size is.
 The same goes for higher frame rates.